 With Indian Vegetables appearing more often and in good quantity too, I am having a gala time cooking all my favourite veg dishes.
-Until recently, White Icicle Radish used to show up in very limited numbers, unlike Cherry Belle that was always available in abundance.
-Wondering what are these names? :-) Apparently there are at least five common radishes and it is good to know so you know what you have.
+Until recently, White Icicle Radish used to show up in very limited numbers, unlike Cherry Belle which was always available in abundance.
+Wondering what are these names? 🙂 Apparently, there are at least five common radishes and it is good to know so you know what you have.
 Most of my radish stock went into Sambhar and I was left with just one radish that I used to make this Radish Dill leaves flatbread.

 Radishes are an excellent source of antioxidants, electrolytes, minerals, vitamins and dietary fibre.
-But then when it is good for health, it ain't good for tongue :-) That is why I chose to add my favourite flavour packed greens - Dill leaves as another main ingredient in this flatbread, as they make a great pair!
+But then when it is good for health, it ain't good for the tongue 🙂 That is why I chose to add my favourite flavour-packed greens - Dill leaves as another main ingredient in this flatbread, as they make a great pair!

 Radish Dill Leaves Paratha

 - ¾ cup grated/shredded white radish, loosely packed